pp-mo/ncdata/docs/userdocs/user_guide/general_topics.rst

 Equality Checks
 ---------------
-We provide a simple ``==`` check for all the core objects but this can be very costly, at least for variables, because it will check al the data (!).
+We provide a simple ``==`` check for all the core objects but this can be very costly, at least for variables, because it will check all the data, even in lazy arrays (!).

 You can use :func:`ncdata.utils.dataset_differences` for much more nuanced and controllable checking.